w3c/wot-thing-description/explainer/Explainer11.md

 ## Getting started

-Lets assume there is a smart lamp that offers an interface with following characteristics:
+Let us assume there is a smart lamp that offers an interface with following characteristics:

 | |  ||
 --- | --- |  --- |